agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 The xcube Converter Manager depends on Workspace Management for retrieving the data products and writing data cubes.

-The xcube Converter Manager depends on Workspace Management for retrieving the data products and writing data cubes.

 ### Interfaces

-The module exposes a Java API (for integration with other Java components)

 The module exposes a Java API (for integration with other Java components)